isaackd/AnnotationsRestored/README.md

 ## Annotations Restored
 **Brings annotation support back to YouTube**

-\**If you are on a Firefox based browser and would like to view annotations as if they were never removed from YouTube at all (uses YouTube's own rendering code), you can instead download [AnnotationsReloaded](https://addons.mozilla.org/firefox/addon/annotationsreloaded/).
-It will however eventually stop working whenever YouTube decides to remove their annotation rendering code.*

 ![Demonstration of Annotations Restored](https://github.com/afrmtbl/AnnotationsRestored/blob/master/demo.gif)

 On January 15 2019, YouTube decided to discontinue annotations.
 While the feature was frequently abused, it did have many legitimate use cases, such as games, corrections, and a form of commentary that could be toggled on and off.
 The removal left many older videos obsolete. **Annotations Restored** aims to fix this.

 ## Installation
-This extension will be published to the [Chrome Web Store](https://chrome.google.com/webstore) and [addons.mozilla.org](https://addons.mozilla.org/firefox/) once an Annotations API with the archived data becomes available.
-Until then, they can be loaded as temporary extensions in Chrome and Firefox.

 **Google Chrome/Opera/Vivaldi/Chromium**

 1. Download the [latest release of the extension](https://github.com/afrmtbl/AnnotationsRestored/releases)